 At the other end of the spectrum there were students who just struggled to keep up.
 They understood the ideas, asked intelligent questions but when asked to write a program they seemed to stall.

 Almost as if some bit of their brain wasn't connected to another bit that did the programming.
 Over a much longer period of time the connection was usually made but it was a much slower process.

 So what is it that makes the difference?

 Of course I can't be certain that I know because to be sure it would take quite a few psychology experiments and measurements and with all that fun programming to be done who has the time?

-But I am fairly sure what the differences are and there is some research to back my scientifically unfounded ideas up.
+But I am fairly sure what the differences are, and there is some research to back up my scientifically unfounded ideas.